There are three main types of mold testing:

 Mold Testing for Indoor Air Quality

-You can have mold testing done to determine the amount of mold spores in the air.
+You can have mold testing done to determine the number of mold spores in the air.
 Sometimes you can be suffering the symptoms of mold allergies even if there is no mold growing in your home.
 This can be because of mold spores blowing into the home from outdoor mold or because there used to be mold growing in your home which left behind a buildup of spores.
 By testing for mold, you can tell if there is an unhealthy level of spores in your house and find out if any allergies you might have are related to mold or something else.

 Mold Testing after Removing Mold